goblinhack/c-plus-plus-examples/initializer_lists/README.md

     // Assign this initializer_list to a vector: std::vector< MyString > vec1(init1);

-    // Walk the vector with 'const auto i': (this will invole copies) for (const auto i : vec1) {
+    // Walk the vector with 'const auto i': (this will involve copies) for (const auto i : vec1) {
         std::cout << i << std::endl;
     }